 B. subtilis ZB183™.

-The primary ingredient is a probiotic bacteria we invented called Bacillus subtilis ZB183.
+The primary ingredient is a probiotic bacterial strain we invented called Bacillus subtilis ZB183.
 We invented it by taking a base strain of B. subtilis and engineering it to produce an enzyme that breaks down the unwanted chemical acetaldehyde.

 Other products on the market today are different mixes of the same ~10 off-the-shelf vitamins and plant extracts you can find anywhere.
 Many of these have absolutely no demonstration of efficacy or even really a hypothesis as to how they could possibly help you.